-E.F.
-Blocks
+F. Blocks

 Blocks shall be designed to assure traffic safety and ease of pedestrian non-motorized and motorized automobile circulation.

-- Block lengths shall not exceed 480 feet in length and be wide enough to allow two tiers of dwelling units in a Townhome Exemption Development unless topographic constraints topography or other constraining circumstances are present as confirmed by the Zoning Officer. - 2.
-Pedestrian-Non-motorized access easements and installation of pedestrian facilities that create a break within a block may be required where there is a need for -non-motorized connectivity pedestrian access to school bus or transit stops, schools, shopping, parks, common areas or open space, and community facilities. - 3.
-TOU's shall not be designed as through parcels.
+Blocks lengths shall not exceed 480 feet in length and be wide enough to allow two tiers of dwelling units in a Townhome Exemption Development unless topographic constraints \underline{y} or other constraining circumstances are present as confirmed by the Zoning Officer.
+TOUs shall not be designed as through parcels.
+Pedestrian Non-motorized access easements and installation of pedestrian facilities that create a break within a block may be required where there is a need for pedestrian non-motorized connectivity.

-F.G.
-Parks and Trails
+G. Parks and Trails